 - In Person: Cash or cheques, in Canadian funds only, are accepted at the Municipal Office.
 Interac/Debit Card service is not available.

-- NEW!!
-Pre-Authorized Debit (PAD) Tax Payment Program: It’s a voluntary program authorizing your financial institution to make property tax payments on your behalf through automatic withdrawals from your bank account.
-Please click here to download the required form and learn further details about this new payment option.
+- Pre-Authorized Debit (PAD) Tax Payment Program: It’s a voluntary program authorizing your financial institution to make property tax payments on your behalf through automatic withdrawals from your bank account.
+Please click here to download the required form and learn further details about this payment option.

 The Municipality strives to ensure that all tax notices are mailed out on time and to the most recent address on the assessment roll.
 Address changes MUST be submitted to the office in writing.
 Here is the Address Change Form.
 It is the responsibility of the taxpayer to ensure that payments are made in a timely manner, regardless of receipt of the tax notice.